Last Updated on August 8, 2022 by Laura Turner

-5. Not everything is bad, don’t get too paranoid.
+Not everything is bad, don’t get too paranoid

-6. What if an interviewer or school asks for your password(s)?
+When an interviewer or school asks for your password(s)

 Never share your passwords with anyone, anytime.
 It is not appropriate for anyone to ask or require you to share your passwords, see the Social Media Bill of Rights.

 Social Media Best Practices